 The hip rotator muscles are often overlooked when stretching, but are important for sports which require a great degree of flexibility through the shoulders, spine and hips.

 The specifications have been designed to exceed the normal ranges of motion, thereby catering for special groups who need to be highly flexible.

 A fully mobile hip means that the forces on the joint surfaces should be distributed evenly, and enables the dynamic exercises which promote blood supply to the joint.
 As the hip is the link between the lower body and the trunk, preventing muscles which cross the joint from shortening will aid correct posture and movement.

 The range of motion values allow the user to see where flexibility may have to be improved.
 This is especially helpful for those beginning a new activity, and who suffer problems caused by inflexibility of the hip and thigh muscles.
 Regular exercisers can keep track of these values, just like any other fitness-related metric.

 After injury or surgery

 The exercises start from neutral, enabling progression even when the range of motion is significantly reduced.
 A complete stretching routine for the hip muscle groups is available such that the patient doesn’t have to transfer between equipment.
-Where appropriate the therapist can switch off the ratchets to employ other rehabilitation techniques, such as PNF stretching and assisted/active range of motion exercises.
+By switching off the ratchets, the therapist can employ the rehabilitation techniques of PNF stretching and assisted/active range of motion exercises.